rsanchezgarc/docker-neo4j/README.md

 A specialised build of neo4j used by a number of InformaticsMatters projects.

-The repo contains image definitions for our Graph database and a loader that populates the graph from an AWS S3 path.
+The repo contains image definitions for our Graph database, and a loader that populates the graph from an S3 bucket and path.

 To build and push...